kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise1.rst

 Phase images
 ^^^^^^^^^^^^

-Take a look of the phase images:
+Take a look at the phase images:

 ``fsleyes phase.nii.gz``